solidc0re/solidcore-scripts/README.md

 **:hushed: Thought you were safe?**

+Whilst it is true that a read-only (immutable) filesystem during run-time does reduce a lot of attack surface exploited by malware, security depends on much more than that.

+What if someone gains physical access to your device?
+What is someone else who uses your computer downloads malware?
+What if you are the target of malicious network activity? ...
+You get the picture.

+These are just some of the issues that solidcore hardening aims to protect against.

 ## Aims
 **This project aims to protect immutable Fedora variants against a variety of attack vectors by:**